|MP 2.04.80||Genetic Testing for Hereditary Hemochromatosis|

 No applicable information

-Recent reviews highlight the pathogenesis, diagnosis and management of HH.
-(2-5)
+Recent reviews highlight the pathogenesis, diagnosis and management of hereditary hemochromatosis (HH).(6-9)

-- genetic testing and counseling for HFE mutations in asymptomatic relatives of individuals with hereditary hemochromatosis also met the TEC criteria.
+- Genetic testing and counseling for HFE mutations in asymptomatic relatives of subjects with hereditary hemochromatosis also met the TEC criteria.

-Validation of the clinical use of any genetic test focuses on 3 main principles: 1) analytic validity, which refers to the technical accuracy of the test in detecting a mutation that is present or in excluding a mutation that is absent; 2) clinical validity, which refers to the diagnostic performance of the test (sensitivity, specificity, positive and negative predictive values) in detecting clinical disease; and 3) clinical utility, i.e., how the results of the diagnostic test will be used to change management of the patient and whether these changes in management lead to clinically important improvements in health outcomes.
+Validation of the clinical use of any genetic test focuses on 3 main principles: (1) analytic validity (technical accuracy of the test in detecting a mutation that is present or in excluding a mutation that is absent; (2) clinical validity (diagnostic performance of the test [sensitivity, specificity, positive and negative predictive values] in detecting clinical disease; and (3) clinical utility (ie, how results of the diagnostic test will be used to change management of the patient and whether these changes in management lead to clinically important improvements in health outcomes).

-The clinical utility of genetic testing for HH depends on how the results can be used to improve patient management.
-Although there has never been a randomized controlled trial of phlebotomy versus no phlebotomy in treatment of HH, there is evidence that initiation of phlebotomy before the development of cirrhosis and/or diabetes will significantly reduce the morbidity and mortality of HH.
-(1, 9, 10)
+The clinical utility of genetic testing for HH depends on how results can be used to improve patient management.
+Although there has never been a randomized controlled trial of phlebotomy versus no phlebotomy in the treatment of HH, there is evidence that initiation of phlebotomy before the development of cirrhosis and/or diabetes will significantly reduce HH-associated morbidity and mortality.(5,13,14)

 Data exists on the psychosocial aspect of genetic testing for HH.
-Picot and colleagues conducted a systematic review of the psychosocial aspects of DNA testing for HH in at-risk individuals.
-(11) Databases were searched through 2007 for any quantitative or qualitative primary research that considered DNA testing of individuals considered at-risk of HH and reported psychosocial outcomes.
-Three observational studies met their inclusion criteria; each had methodologic limitations.
-After receiving test results, patient anxiety levels fell or were unchanged, general health-related quality-of-life outcomes improved in some aspects, or were unchanged with respect to pretest results.
-Outcomes were not reported separately for those referred for diagnosis and those with family history of HH.
-The authors concluded that, while evidence is limited, the results suggest that genetic testing for HH in at-risk individuals is accompanied by few negative psychosocial outcomes.
+Picot et al (2009) conducted a systematic review of the psychosocial aspects of DNA testing for HH in at-risk subjects.(15) Databases were searched through 2007 for any quantitative or qualitative primary research that considered DNA testing of subjects considered at-risk for HH and that reported psychosocial outcomes.
+Three observational studies were included; each had methodologic limitations.
+After receiving test results, patient anxiety levels fell or were unchanged, and general health-related quality-of-life outcomes improved in some aspects from pretest assessments, or were unchanged.
+Outcomes were not reported separately for those referred for diagnosis and those with a family history of HH.
+The authors concluded that, although evidence is limited, results suggested that genetic testing for HH in at-risk subjects is accompanied by few negative psychosocial outcomes.

-McLaren and Gordeuk conducted the Hemochromatosis and Iron Overload Screening (HEIRS) study to evaluate the prevalence, genetic and environmental determinants, and potential clinical, personal, and societal impact of hemochromatosis and iron overload in a multi-ethnic, primary care-based sample of 101,168 adults enrolled over a 2-year period at 4 centers in the U.S. and one in Canada.(15) Initial screening of the participants included genotyping for the HFE C282Y and H63D alleles, serum ferritin, and a calculated transferrin saturation.
-The yield of HFE genotyping in identifying persons with C282Y homozygosity was low in racial/ethnic groups other than non-Hispanic Caucasians.
-The overall frequency homozygosity for the C282Y mutation in non-Hispanic Caucasians was 4.4 per 1,000.
+McLaren and Gordeuk conducted the Hemochromatosis and Iron Overload Screening (HEIRS) study to evaluate the prevalence, genetic and environmental determinants, and potential clinical, personal, and societal impact of hemochromatosis and iron overload in a multiethnic, primary care-based sample of 101,168 adults enrolled over a 2-year period at 4 centers in the U.S. and 1 in Canada.(19) Initial screening included genotyping for the HFE C282Y and H63D alleles, measurement of serum ferritin, and calculation of transferrin saturation.
+The yield of HFE genotyping for identifying persons with C282Y homozygosity was low in racial/ethnic groups other than non-Hispanic Caucasians.
+Overall frequency of homozygosity for the C282Y mutation in non-Hispanic Caucasians was 4.4 per 1000.
 There was marked heterogeneity of disease expression in C282Y homozygotes.
-The authors concluded that future studies to discover modifier genes that affect phenotypic expression in C282Y hemochromatosis should help identify patients who are at greatest risk of developing iron overload and who may benefit from continued monitoring of iron status, and that, although genetic testing is well-accepted and associated with minimal risk of discrimination, generalized population screening in a primary care population as performed in the HEIRS study is not recommended.
+The authors concluded that (1) future studies to discover modifier genes that affect phenotypic expression in C282Y hemochromatosis should help identify patients who are at greatest risk of developing iron overload who may benefit from continued monitoring of iron status, and (2) although genetic testing is well-accepted and associated with minimal risk of discrimination, generalized population screening in a primary care population as performed in the HEIRS study is not recommended.

-As hereditary hemochromatosis is common, general population screening has been proposed because of the high prevalence of the disease, the lack of early clinical or nonspecific early clinical findings, the simplicity and effectiveness of treatment, and the low success rate of late diagnosis and treatment.
-However, because the penetrance of the genotype is low, and the natural history of untreated individuals cannot be predicted, there is a lack of support for population-based screening.
-Therefore, genetic testing for hereditary hemochromatosis in screening of the general population is considered investigational.
+General population screening has been proposed because of the high prevalence of disease, absence of or nonspecific early clinical findings, simplicity and effectiveness of treatment, and low success rate of late diagnosis and treatment.
+However, because genotype penetrance is low, and the natural history of untreated individuals is unpredictable, support for population-based screening is lacking.
+Therefore, genetic testing for hereditary hemochromatosis screening in the general population is considered investigational.

 Practice Guidelines and Position Statements

-- that patients with abnormal iron studies should be evaluated as patients with hemochromatosis, even in the absence of symptoms (strength of recommendation A by the classification used by the Grading of Recommendation Assessment, Development, and Evaluation [GRADE] workgroup).
+- Patients with abnormal iron studies should be evaluated as patients with hemochromatosis, even in the absence of symptoms (based on high quality evidence [A]).

-- in a patient with suggestive symptoms, physical findings, or family history of HH, a combination of transferrin saturation and ferritin should be obtained rather than relying on a single test, and if either is abnormal (transferrin saturation ≥45% or ferritin above the upper limit of normal), then HFE mutation analysis should be performed (1B).
+- In a patient with suggestive symptoms, physical findings, or family history of HH, a combination of transferrin saturation and ferritin should be obtained rather than relying on a single test, and if either is abnormal (transferrin saturation ≥45% or ferritin above the upper limit of normal), then HFE mutation analysis should be performed (strength of recommendation 1 [strong] by the classification of the Grading of Recommendation Assessment, Development, and Evaluation [GRADE] workgroup; based on moderate quality evidence [B]).

-- screening (iron studies and HFE mutation analysis) of first-degree relatives of patients with HFE-related HH to detect early disease and prevent complications.
+- Screening (iron studies and HFE mutation analysis) of first-degree relatives of patients with HFE-related HH is recommended to detect early disease and prevent complications.
 (1A)

 Medicare National Coverage